KUTP: From UPN to MyNetworkTV

 Logo used when the station was re-branded as "PHX 45" from January to June 2006.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down UPN and The WB and combine the networks' respective programming to create a new jointly owned broadcast network called The CW.

 In unveiling the merged network, while WB and UPN affiliates owned by WB minority stakeholder Tribune Broadcasting and by CBS Television Stations were announced as charter outlets, none of the Fox-owned UPN stations—many of which were competitors to these stations—were chosen.
 Even though neither of these groups were present in Phoenix, as with the rest of the chain, Fox took immediate steps to remove UPN branding and promotions from KUTP, which branded as "PHX 45" for six months.
 The next month, News Corporation then announced the creation of its own secondary network, MyNetworkTV, to serve its own outgoing UPN stations as well as those that had not been selected for The CW.
 (Phoenix's WB affiliate, KASW, then signed an affiliation agreement with The CW; it is now an independent station.)
 Coinciding with the September 2006 launch of MyNetworkTV, Fox announced that KUTP would begin producing a local interactive dating show, My Dating Place, which aired on weeknights.

 KUTP's logo as "My45", used from June 2006 to August 2017.

-On August 7, 2017, KUTP was re-branded as Fox 10 Xtra, a brand extension of KSAZ-TV, adding a two-hour block of the latter's live streaming YouTube channel Fox 10 News Now Monday through Friday between 10 a.m. and 12 noon.
+On August 7, 2017, KUTP was re-branded as Fox 10 Xtra, a brand extension of KSAZ-TV, adding a two-hour block of the latter's live streaming YouTube channel Fox 10 News Now (now LiveNow from Fox) Monday through Friday between 10 a.m. and 12 noon.
+It now carries Fox 10 Talks at that time.

 Local programming

 Newscasts

 Beginning in 2018, KSAZ-TV produced a 7 p.m. newscast, Fox 10 Xtra News at 7, for air on KUTP; this program, the station's first regular newscast, debuted in July 2018.
-In addition, the station airs two hours of LiveNow from Fox, the Fox television stations' over-the-top streaming news offering, which originated as Fox 10 News Now in Phoenix.
+It also carries newscasts at their usual time when KSAZ-TV has sports commitments at abnormal times, such as FIFA World Cup coverage or when prime time games run over 9 p.m.
+MST.

 In February 2022, KUTP began simulcast programming from Fox Weather.
 This programming airs from 1 to 2 p.m. on weekdays, and from 4 to 6 a.m. on Sundays.